Mission: Plan, program and deliver construction and real estate services to support the current and long-range facility needs of state agencies.

 Consultant Selection and Contract Award

 CAP is also mandated to administer the process for the selection of design consultants and construction managers.
 A registry of consultants and construction managers is maintained at the CAP office for distribution to State (using) agencies.
 A solicitation is sent by CAP to all consultants registered in the required professional discipline.
 A Project Manager from CAP is also assigned to the using agency to assist the selection committee in the process of screening and interviewing the candidates.
 The selection is made based on qualifications and criteria as set forth in the solicitation.
 Fees are not discussed until negotiations begin with the highest ranked firm.
-The State Construction Administrator signs all consultant and construction management contracts on behalf of the State.
+The Office of Management Enterprise Services director or designee signs all consultant and construction management contracts on behalf of the State.

 Construction Bidding and Contract Award